 Are you scratching your itchy beard more than usual?
 Itchy skin may be unavoidable if you have facial hair, but there’s quick relief with the right beard care.

 A few at-home-care tips to help your itchy beard include shaving less often, growing your beard out and switching from a blade to an electric razor.

-The truth is most guys itch their beards, especially if you have under two weeks of growth.
-If you have been struggling, we have some itchy beard relief tips.
+The truth is, most guys itch their beards, especially if you have less than two weeks of hair growth.
+If you’ve been struggling, we have some itchy beard relief tips.
 Keep reading to find out more.

 Beard hair follicles are thicker than your scalp hair.
 Irritation happens when the coarse facial hair bursts through the outer layer of skin (epidermis) causing the itchy feeling.
 To be itch free, exercise good beard hygiene and moisturize daily.

 First, beard itch is one of the most common problems for men.
 As you grow your beard longer, you may notice that your follicles tingle more, causing you to scratch as the strands grow longer.
 So, some guys can’t deal with the itch and start shaving off their beard at the first scratch.